-Rating Loss: S&P Global Ratings ("S&P") has assigned a rating of '' to the Bonds.
+Ratings Loss: S&P Global Ratings ("S&P") has assigned a rating of '\\\' to the Bonds.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
-There is no assurance that the rating will continue for any given period of time, or that such rating will not be revised, suspended or withdrawn, if, in the judgment of S&P, circumstances so warrant.
+There is no assurance the ratings will continue for any given period of time, or that such ratings will not be revised, suspended or withdrawn, if, in the judgment of S&P, circumstances so warrant.
 A revision, suspension or withdrawal of a rating may have an adverse effect on the market price of the Bonds.